25th September, 2023 - 28th September, 2023 (4 days)

 Course code: 5N3036

-This course is a troubleshooting course.
-It is suitable for Operators/ Technicians/ Supervisors/ Engineers with at least a few months moulding experience or having completed the Module 1 course or similar.
+This 4-day programme focuses heavily on troubleshooting.
+It is suitable for operators, team-leaders, tool setters, technicians and engineers with at least a few months moulding experience, or those who have completed the Module 1 course or equivalent.

 At the end of the course trainees should be able to:

 - Competently troubleshoot common moulding faults such as flash, sinks, short shots, burn marks, weld lines, voids, bubbles, jetting, drag marks, splay, warpage and dimensional issues